Larsen15o9/Bitcoin/Tips-&-tricks.md

 ### 1. Choose your service location to improve your latency and reduce number of stale shares

 **IMPORTANT: From version v0.4.0.0 it is best to leave this value at `-1` (Automatic).
-NiceHash QuickMiner will choose best location and also swap to the next best one if your current best location is in maintenance.**
+NiceHash QuickMiner will choose best location and also swap to the next best one if your current best location is in maintenance.
+Please, be patient as the process of testing best location may take up to 15 minutes, depending on the mining hardware you have.
+During this time you may see periods of high latency which is completely normal.**

 Open nhqm.conf (NiceHash QuickMiner right click notification icon and choose `Settings` -> `Edit config file`) and modify `"serviceLocation"`.
 Following locations are possible:
 * Europe (Belgium): `0`,